Annapurna Circuit Trek Itinerary: 15 Days Trekking plan

 15 days Annapurna Circuit Trek Difficulty

-In the 15 Days Annapurna Circuit trekking, you will be walking through a few ridges, but the trek does not require any ropes and ladders.
-The whole 15-day Annapurna Circuit trek distance ranges from 160 – to 230 kilometers.
-Hence to complete the trek, you need to walk for about 6-7 hours a day through the steep, rugged terrain or even in the snow.
-So, this may be quite a bit of a challenge if you are trekking in Nepal for the first time.
+Hence to complete the trek, you must walk 6-7 hours a day through the steep, rugged terrain or even in the snow.
+So, this may be quite a challenge if you are trekking in Nepal for the first time.

 - Annapurna Circuit Trek FAQs